Sales

 Onboarding welcome email

-Once a person has signed up for your product or service, they should receive a welcome email from you.
+Once a customer has signed up for your product or service, they should receive a welcome email from your business.
 This email is important for two reasons:

-• It’s a way to begin building a relationship with a customer after signup.
-This is where you welcome them to the product and get them started.
+• It’s a way to begin building a customer relationship as you welcome them to your product or service.

 • It establishes your credibility as a company and builds trust right from the get-go.

-The welcome email helps set the tone for the relationship and gets them excited to use your product or service.
+A strong welcome email helps set the tone for the relationship and gets them excited to begin using your product or service.

 • Thank them for signing up.
 They've spent time researching your product and signing up for it, so let them know that you don't take that for granted.

-• Include links to helpful resources that will familiarize them with the basics of your product.
-That way, they'll have an idea of what to expect when they log in for the first time.
+• Include links to helpful resources.
+This helps familiarize them with the basics of your product and gives them an idea of what to expect when they log in for the first time.

 • Direct them right back to your product or service.
 The sooner they start using it, the sooner they'll see the value.